A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

-$\bullet$ If $g(x) = 1(x\geq 1)$, then it has been shown in $d\geq 1$ that the gap is $O((1+\beta)^{-2}\ell^{-2})$ where $\beta = k/(2\ell+1)$ \cite{Morris}.
-In $d=1$, this is true because of the connection between the zero-range and simple exclusion processes for which the gap estimate is well-known \cite{Quastel}: The number of spaces between consecutive particles in simple exclusion correspond to the number of particles in the zero-range process. .1cm
+\item If $g(x) = 1(x\geq1)$, then it has been shown in $d\geq1$ that the gap is $O((1+\beta)^{-2}\ell^{-2})$ \cite{Morris}.
+In $d=1$, this is true because of the connection between the zero-range and simple exclusion processes for which the gap estimate is well known~\cite{Quastel}: The number of spaces between consecutive particles in simple exclusion correspond to the number of particles in the zero-range process. \end{itemize}

 In all these cases, (G) follows readily by straightforward moment calculations.